 - Land a job in Cyber Security

-Qualifications of a Cyber Security Analyst
+Qualifications needed for Cyber Security Analyst role

-- Bachelor’s degree in computer science, IT, Cyber Security, or any other similar domain, which should be a 4-year program
+- Bachelor’s degree in Computer Science, IT, Cyber Security, or any other similar domain, which should be a 4-year program

-- Certification in any Cyber Security specialization after getting trained from a well-reputed institute, such as CCNA, CEH, etc.
+- Certification in Cyber Security specialization after getting trained from a well-reputed institute, such as CCNA, CEH, etc.

 Preparing for job interviews?
 Have a look at our blog on Cyber Security interview questions and crack the job interview now!

-Skills of a Cyber Security Analyst
+Skills required to become a Cyber Security Analyst:

 - Skills in networking: You must be familiar with various networking protocols, along with their functionalities, working, use, etc. You must be able to identify how each element of the network can impact the company’s security.